FartyPants/chonker/README.md

 | `--output_file` / `-o` | Path to the output file.
 If not set, it's auto-generated based on the input file name and format.       |
 | `--debug`              | If set, also saves a human-readable `.txt` file with separators for easy inspection.                    |

+added
+--remove_line_start "prefix"  removes any line that start with the string in "prefix"  Ex: --remove_line_start "["

 ---